Washington Capitals: Early years (1974–1982)

-The Capitals' inaugural season in 1974–75 set records for the NHL.
-They finished with the worst record in the league at 8–67–5; their 21 points were half that of their expansion brethren, the Scouts.
+The Capitals' inaugural season in 1974–75 set NHL records in futility.
+They finished last in the league with a 8–67–5 record; their 21 points were half that of their expansion brethren, the Scouts.
 The eight wins are the fewest for an NHL team playing at least 70 games, and the .131 winning percentage is still the worst in NHL history.
 They also set records for most road losses (39 out of 40), most consecutive road losses (37), and most consecutive losses (17).
 Head coach Jim Anderson said, "I'd rather find out my wife was cheating on me than keep losing like this.
 At least I could tell my wife to cut it out."
 Anderson was fired 54 games into the season and replaced by head scout Red Sullivan.
 Sullivan, after a 14-game losing streak, resigned citing stomach issues.
 Schmidt had to take over the coaching reins for the remainder of the season.

 In 1975–76, Washington went 25 straight games without a win and allowed 394 goals en route to another horrendous record: 11–59–10 (32 points).
 In the middle of the season, Schmidt resigned and was replaced as general manager by Max McNab and as head coach by Tom McVie.
 After the season, along with the Scouts, both teams would travel to Tokyo and Sapporo, Japan for four exhibition games for the NHL's first games in an Asian country.
 For the rest of the 1970s and early 1980s, the Capitals alternated between dreadful seasons and finishing only a few points out of the Stanley Cup playoffs; in 1980, for instance, they were in playoff contention until the last day of the season.
 In 1978, the Capitals made a trade to acquire Dennis Maruk who would score 50 goals during the 1980–81 season and 60 goals in the 1981–82 season.
 Thanks to the subpar seasons, the Capitals were able to draft players Mike Gartner and Bobby Carpenter.
 However, McNab and coach Gary Green were fired in November 1981.
 Roger Crozier took over as GM for the remainder of the season, but he too was fired in August 1982.
 One of Crozier's decisions included the hiring of Bryan Murray.

-By the summer of 1982, there was serious talk of the team moving out of the U.S. capital due to an amusement tax that affected their rink.
-The fans started the "Save the Caps" campaign and on November 4, 1982, the tax measure was defeated.
+By the summer of 1982, serious talk began of the heavily money-losing team leaving Washington before the next season.
+Fans started a "Save the Caps" ticket-buying campaign to drum up support for the team.
+Just before the August deadline by which Pollin said he would be forced to relocate (reported to take the form of a merger with the New Jersey Devils), the Prince George's County, Maryland council boosted the effort by voting to give the Caps a near-complete break from a heavy tax on admission to professional sporting events.
+Days later, Pollin announced new investing partners had signed on and confirmed he would be able to keep the team in Washington.